Boeing orders up but Airbus still leads

 Meanwhile, industry sources said Airbus delivered more than 530 jets in 2011.
 Airbus had predicted 2011 deliveries of 520-530 aircraft, up 4 percent from the previous year, as urbanization and demand from emerging markets cushion both leading aircraft manufacturers from a feeble Western economy.

-Airbus, a unit of EADS EAD.PA, declined to comment on its 2011 performance ahead of a company presentation on Jan.
-17.
+Airbus, a unit of EADS, declined to comment on its 2011 performance ahead of a company presentation on January 17.

 Airbus overtook Boeing in 2003 in a global passenger jet market valued at $4 trillion over the next 20 years.